apache/echarts-doc/en/api/action.md

 dispatchAction({
     type: 'focusNodeAdjacency',

-    // Use seriesId or seriesIndex or seriesName to location the series.
+    // Use seriesId or seriesIndex or seriesName to specify
+    // the target series.
     seriesId: 'xxx',
     seriesIndex: 0,
     seriesName: 'nnn',

-    // Use dataIndex to location the node.
+    // Use either `dataIndex` or `edgeDataIndex` to specify
+    // the target node or target edge.
     dataIndex: 12
+    edgeDataIndex: 5
 })
 ```